 EnCana’s application proposes buffer zones around rat habitat and promises not to build more roads, but increased traffic and the construction of new pipelines to connect the wells to existing and new infrastructure may cause problems.

-“Roads create unnatural open-area habitat that rats are attracted to,” says Andy Teucher, a researcher studying the effects of unnatural vs. natural habitats for the rats.
+“Roads create unnatural open-area habitat that rats are attracted to,” says Andy Teucher, a researcher studying the effects of unnatural versus natural habitats for the rats.

-These ‘linear dunes’ create habitat but they also act as highly efficient corridors for predators like coyotes, badgers and foxes.
-Non-native plants along the artificial dunes lead to less optimal forage, which means survival rates for rats that live along roadways, are not sustainable.
+These “linear dunes” create habitat but they also act as highly efficient corridors for predators like Coyotes, badgers and foxes.
+Non-native plants along the artificial dunes lead to less optimal forage, which means survival rates for kangaroo rats that live along roadways are not sustainable.
 “Rats in natural sites have a higher body condition; they seem to be fitter,” says Teucher.

 Losing kangaroo rats would eliminate a critical link in the prairie ecosystem.
 “We just don’t know how many species we can lose before the ecosystem collapses,” explains Teucher.